 No academic staff should be laid off as a result of a program redundancy.

-In the event of a program redundancy institutions may be required to restructure academic units such as departments, faculties, schools or institutes.
-Academic staff should as a consequence be reassigned or transferred to other existing or new academic units and provided with any necessary training.
+In the event of a program redundancy, and only after a fully collegial process has culminated in a proposal that includes restructuring as the soundest option, the Senate (or equivalent) may be required to consider the restructuring of academic units.
+Academic staff affected by program redundancy, or any such restructuring should be redeployed to other existing or new academic units and provided with any necessary training.
 The employer should bear all costs associated with redeployment.
-Academic staff who have been reassigned or transferred to other academic units must retain all rights and privileges including rank, salary and seniority.
+Academic staff who have been redeployed must retain all rights and privileges, including rank, salary, and seniority.

 Academic staff associations should negotiate redundancy clauses in their collective agreements.
 These clauses should establish proper procedures and criteria for dealing with program redundancies and academic unit restructuring.
 Such clauses should stipulate that these processes are fully collegial, with final decisions requiring approval of the Senate (or equivalent) and should ensure robust academic staff redeployment rights.

 Approved by the CAUT Council, April 2013;